kimcoleman/paid-memberships-pro/README.md

 Paid Memberships Pro is distributed under the GPLv2 license.
 This means, among other things, that you may use the software on any site free of charge.

 An annual support license is recommended for websites running Paid Memberships Pro.
 Support licenses include access to our technical support team in the Member Support Area, as well as one-click installation and updates for feature-enhancing Add Ons based on your level.
-All of our paid  memberships are backed by a 30-day, no questions asked, refund guarantee.
+Purchases are backed by a 100 day, no questions asked refund policy.

 [View Plans and Pricing »](https://www.paidmembershipspro.com/pricing/)